 Mono2Micro considers both static as well as runtime analyses to arrive at two categories of partitions, and it also provides the guidance to users to arrive at customized partitions, which is not supported by any available tool.

 Apart from the creation of demonstrably superior quality partitions regarding refactoring, Mono2Micro has the unique ability to generate code for realizing the partitions.
-The code generation capability can seriously accelerate the journey to the cloud of any corporation by quickly refactoring monolithic applications in a sound, non-invasive, safe way and deploying the generated microservices in IBM Cloud Pak for Applications.
+The code generation capability can seriously accelerate the journey to the cloud of any corporation by quickly refactoring monolithic applications in a sound, non-invasive, safe way.

 Try out the powerful refactoring and code generation functionalities of Mono2Micro.
 You can test drive all the components of Mono2Micro on your own monolithic applications.
 You can also quickly try out the AI and code generation components of Mono2Micro for an example monolithic application by using the sample data provided.